MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 7. Click **Create** to save the profile.

-### Only allow installation and usage of specifically approved USB peripherals
+### Only allow installation and usage of specifically approved peripherals

 Windows Defender ATP allows installation and usage of only specifically approved USB peripherals by creating a custom profile in Intune and configuring [DeviceInstallation policies](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-deviceinstallation).